V. Planning and assessment

 Appreciation of the environment (Phase 2)

 Phases 1 and 2 of the OPP are focused on the same central idea – to create shared understanding about the operating environment at both tactical and operational level.
 In fact, the only significant difference between the two phases is the level of detailed analysis.
-Phase 1 is focused on scanning the horizon for potential crises; and once directed by the commander, initiating the CPOE.
-Phase 2 is a more detailed analysis of the crisis, resulting in advice to the higher level and providing them with the developed CPOE.
+Phase 1 is focused on scanning the horizon for potential crises; and once directed by the commander, initiating the CUOE.
+Phase 2 is a more detailed analysis of the crisis, resulting in advice to the higher level and providing them with the developed CUOE.
 Regionally-focused and already deployed HQs (MNC-NE, MND-SE, NFIUs etc.) possess unique regional situational awareness which can be used during the OPP.
 Therefore, RFI process continues.
-The CPOE phase starts with the receipt of the warning order from the higher HQ (strategic warning order for the operational level; operational warning order for the tactical level), which will be followed by the activation of the operations planning group (OPG) at every level.
+The CUOE phase starts with the receipt of the warning order from the higher HQ (strategic warning order for the operational level; operational warning order for the tactical level), which will be followed by the activation of the operations planning group (OPG) at every level.
 Once an OPG is activated, it is usually composed of three teams.
 CIMIC plans has to support all three teams :blue (friendly forces), red (adversary forces) and green (others).
 CIMIC work at this phase is captured below: